-Under the provisions of the Republic of Palau Public Law 2-26, the Fund's Board of Trustees adopted a Trust Fund Operation which has the force and effect of law, and which sets forth the procedures for the administration and coverage of the Plan.
+RPPL 2-26 is the authority under which benefit provisions and contributions rates are established.
+Member contribution rates are established by RPPL 2-26 at six percent (6%) of total payroll and are deducted from the member' dollar for dollar by the employer.
+Under the provisions of the RPPL 2-26, the Fund's Board of Trustees adopted a Trust Fund Operation which has the force and effect of law, and which sets forth the procedures for the administration and coverage of the Plan.
 Amendments to the Plan are subject to the requirements of Title 6 of the Palau National Code.